kalAnglin/SVC_Spam_Detection/README.md

 I worked with ChatGPT and tutor Mohammed Fauwaaz in a Tutor Session on BSC to complete this assignment.

 ## Overview
-Created a classification solution by refactoring code from provided SMS text classifcation solution into a function that constructed a linear Support Vector Classification (SVC) model.
+Created a classification solution by refactoring code from provided SMS text classifcation solution into a function that constructed a Linear Support Vector Classification (SVC) model.
 SVC model was trained on the SMS Spam Collection dataset and used to create a Gradio app, enabling users to test text messages, with feedback on whether the message is spam or not.

 ## Methods
 **SMS Classification Function:**